 They also lay around 4 large brown eggs per week which translates to roughly 210 eggs per year.
 With some hens laying over that amount.
 Additionally, they are cold hardy which means that they will lay eggs more regularly through the winter than other breeds.

-One other quality that they have is that they are good foragers, this means that the amount of feed they eat to produce eggs or mature to butchering age is less than some other breeds.
+One other quality that they have is that they are good foragers, this means that the cost to feed these chickens to produce eggs or mature to butchering age is less than some other breeds.
 That means that they are an economical choice.

 Care & Health